bonidjukic/aka/README.md

 ### Overview
 Using `aka` is quite straightforward:

-- create a `.aka` text file in a directory where you'd like to be able to use `aka` aliases;
+- create an `.aka` text file in a directory where you'd like to be able to use `aka` aliases;
 - define your aliases;
 - run `aka [your_alias]`.

 ### Configuration File

-Configuration files are actually [lua](https://www.lua.org/) files which means we're using:
+Configuration files are actually [Lua](https://www.lua.org/) files which means we're using:

 - `lua` strings for regular / simple aliases;
 - `lua` tables for namespaced / nested aliases;